aspect-build/rules_js/docs/faq.md

 ## Can I use bazel-managed pnpm?

-Yes, just run `bazel run -- @pnpm//:pnpm` followed by the usual arguments to pnpm.
+Yes, just run `bazel run -- @pnpm//:pnpm --dir $PWD` followed by the usual arguments to pnpm.

 Document this as a good practice so that all developers run the exact same pnpm and node versions that Bazel does.